-Attend a lower-division match:
+Attend a lower-division Gaelic match:

-Picnic on the stadium green:
+Picnic on the stadium lawn:

 Spread a blanket on the grass by the main entrance.